Nevada Bank Statement Loans Made Simple

 7. Approval and closing: Once your home loan is approved, we’ll coordinate with all parties and give you the clear to close.
 From there, we can schedule your closing date, where you’ll sign loan documents and receive the keys to your new home.

-Ready to take the next step?
-Contact us today to learn about your options or download the Griffin Gold app to streamline the application process and connect directly with your loan officer.
+If you’re ready to take the next step, contact us today to learn about your options, explore today’s bank statement loan rates, or download the Griffin Gold app to streamline the application process and connect directly with your loan officer.

 Think you qualify for a loan?
 Contact us today to find out!